 Standard Long-Grain Rice (White and Brown)

-- If the bag of rice is unlabeled for the type of rice, this is 99% of the time standard long-grain rice.
+- Bags of rice unlabeled for the type of rice is standard long-grain rice 99% of the time.

-- Both the flavor and aroma are very bland IMO.
+- Many find both the flavor and aroma very bland.

 Basmati (White and Brown)

-- Basmati is a type of long-grain rice grown in North India, in the foothills of the Himalayas.
+- A long-grain rice, basmati grows in North India in the foothills of the Himalayas.

-- It has a fragrant aroma and slightly nutty flavor when cooked, and should be a light golden color when purchased.
+- It has a fragrant aroma and slightly nutty flavor when cooked and should be a light golden when purchased.

 Jasmine (White and Brown)

-- Jasmine is a type of long-grain rice grown in Southeast Asia.
+- Another long-grain rice, jasmine rice grows in Southeast Asia.

 - It has a floral plant-like aroma and subtle nutty flavor.
-Some say the flavor is more plant-like than other long-grain rices.
+Some say its flavor is more plant-like than other kinds of long-grain rice.

 👩🍳 How Much Water Should I Use to Cook Rice?

-Water to Rice Ratio (white rice): 1 ยฝ cups of water per 1 cup of rice.
-Water to Rice Ratio (brown rice): 2 ยฝ cups of water per 1 cup of rice.
+Water to Rice Ratio (white rice): 1 ½ cups of water per 1 cup of rice.
+Water to Rice Ratio (brown rice): 2 ½ cups of water per 1 cup of rice

-But using too much water means you must drain the cooked rice using a fine mesh strainer before quickly returning it to the pot to steam.
-It also risks soggy rice.
-Particularly if you don't drain the excess water off as soon as the rice is cooked.
+Note: Some recipes recommend a ratio of 2 cups of water for every 1 cup of white rice.
+However, using too much water means you must drain the cooked rice using a fine mesh strainer before quickly returning it to the pot to steam.
+It also risks mushy or soggy rice.

 👩🍳 How Long Should I Cook Rice?

-Just as with the rice to water ratio, the cooking time depends on whether the rice is long-, medium-, or short-grain, and if you're cooking white rice or brown.
+As with the water-to-rice ratio, the cooking time depends on whether the rice is long, medium, or short-grain and whether you're cooking white or brown rice.

-It also depends on whether you lightly toast the rice first in a little olive oil or butter (see the below Six Tips for Perfect Fluffy Rice).
-Toasting the rice shortens the cook time by 5 minutes for white rice, and by 10 minutes for brown rice.
+It also depends on whether you lightly toast the rice first in olive oil or butter (see the below Six Tips for Perfect Fluffy Rice).
+Toasting the rice shortens the cooking time by 5 minutes for white rice and 10 minutes for brown rice.

 Bottom line, follow the directions on the package, but here's a good guideline if you choose not to toast the rice first: